sgratzl/slack_cleaner2/README.md

 #### Deleting messages from 1:1 IMs

-**Note**: You can only delete your own message, not the ones of others.
+**Note**: You can only delete your own messages, not the ones of others.
 This is due to a restriction in the Slack API and there is nothing one can do about it.

 - `im:read`
 - `im:history`